-About 1 of every 5 of breast cancers are HER2-positive.
-That means the cancer cells have more of the protein HER2/neu.
-These cells grow and spread faster than the ones with normal levels of the protein.
+About 1 of every 4 of breast cancers are HER2-positive.
+That means the cancer cells have more of the protein HER2.
+It causes these cells to grow and spread faster than the ones with normal levels of the protein.

 The most common warning sign of any type of breast cancer is a lump in your breast that feels different from the area around it.